Help

 Learn how you can integrate your Prezly site and display your news feeds on your website

-You can create a Prezly integration with your company's website in three ways:
+You can create a Prezly integration with your company's website in a few ways, as outlined below.

 1. RSS